-In the first nine months of 2020 in the United States, 44,714 wildfires burned about 7.8 million acres, killed dozens of people, and blanketed the entire West Coast in a choking layer of smoke pollution.
+In the first eight months of 2021 (January 1 to September 19), there were 45,118 wildfires in the United States, which burned about 5.7 million acres.
+In the same period in 2020, 43,556 wildfires burned approximately 6.9 acres in the U.S., killing dozens of people, and blanketing the entire West Coast in a choking layer of smoke pollution.
+Now a recent study finds that the fine particulate matter from the 2020 wildfire smoke prompted a rise of COVID-19 cases and deaths.
 Fortunately, you can prevent forest fires.

-The American west and many other environments are adapted to seasonal wildfires.
-But decades of fire suppression reversed centuries of natural fire indigenous land management that lowered the risk of uncontrolled wildfire.
-Combined with climate change and careless human activities has produced recurring megafires.
+The American West and many other environments are adapted to seasonal wildfires.
+But decades of fire suppression reversed centuries of natural indigenous land management that lowered the risk of uncontrolled wildfire.
+This, combined with climate change and careless human activities, has produced recurring megafires.

 Megafires are too big for wildlife to outrun, leading to huge losses of life, and eliminate habitat across huge areas.
 High-severity fires also disrupt tree regeneration, increase soil erosion, lower water quality, and facilitate the growth of invasive species.
 The harm is not even limited to the fires’ path — smokestorms can harm human health hundreds of miles away, and contribute to climate change.